m5c/SvgPatcher/README.md

 ## About

-This project is based on code presented on [mkyong](https://mkyong.com/java/how-to-read-xml-file-in-java-dom-parser/).
+This project parts from the code presented on [mkyong](https://mkyong.com/java/how-to-read-xml-file-in-java-dom-parser/).
 Input files and handling have been adapted for the purpose of ```pom.xml```handling.

 ## How to run